-- Family Day Care Educator
+Family Day Care Educator

-- Mobile Service Educator
+Mobile Early Childhood Service Educator

 You will need to have completed year 10, or equivalent.
 Equivalency can be demonstrated by one of the following:

-- A qualification at Certificate II level or higher OR
+A qualification at Certificate II level or higher OR

-- 2 years of industry experience in a role that requires the use of written documentation and communication.
+2 years of industry experience in a role that requires the use of written documentation and communication.

 You will need to be at least 18 years old.

-This course involves reading learner guides and undertaking a range of written assessments and engaging in online forums and discussions.
+This course involves reading and undertaking a range of written assessments, as well as engaging in online forums and discussions.
 Furthermore, the delivery mode relies on the extensive use of written communication.
 As such, entry to the course requires the successful completion of English to Year 10 level.

 If you haven't successfully completed English at Year 10 level, you can demonstrate equivalency through one of the following:

-- Successful completion of a Nationally Recognised Training qualification at Certificate II level or higher; or
+Successful completion of a Nationally Recognised Training qualification at Certificate II level or higher; or

-- 2 years relevant industry experience in a role that requires the use of written documentation and communication
+2 years relevant industry experience in a role that requires the use of written documentation and communication

 Open Colleges recognises that not all people are able to read, write and perform calculations to the same standard.
-See the Language, Literacy and Numeracy Considerations section for more information on tools, resources and support services provided to by Open Colleges.
+See the Language, Literacy and Numeracy Considerations section for more information on tools, resources and support services provided to you by Open Colleges.

 You will need access to a computer and the internet and have basic computing skills.
 Minimum specifications for your computer are:

-- Microsoft Office 2010 or equivalent
+Microsoft Office 2010 or equivalent

-- Broadband internet connection
+Broadband internet connection

 2GB of RAM

-- CD-ROM or DVD drive
+CD-ROM or DVD drive

-- Adobe Reader XI or equivalent
+Adobe Reader XI or equivalent

-- Adobe Flash Player 10 or higher.
+Adobe Flash Player 10 or higher.

-- Access to printer and associated software
+Access to printer and associated software

-- Access to scanner and associated software
+Access to scanner and associated software

-- Digital imaging software
+Digital imaging software

-- File compression software.
+File compression software.

-- Microsoft Windows 7 or higher (Windows 8 recommended)
+Microsoft Windows 7 or higher (Windows 8 recommended)

-- 1 Ghz or faster processer (2GHz recommended)
+1 Ghz or faster processer (2GHz recommended)

 Mac OS users:

-- Mac OSX v10.5 or higher (Mac OSX v10.6 recommended)
+Mac OSX v10.5 or higher (Mac OSX v10.6 recommended)

 1 Ghz or faster processer (2GHz recommended)

 To successfully complete this course, you will require basic computing skills.
 This includes:

-- Creating, saving and editing Microsoft Office documents
+Creating, saving and editing Microsoft Office documents.

-Accessing and searching the internet
+Accessing and searching the internet.

-Downloading and saving documents from websites
+Downloading and saving documents from websites.

-Uploading documents through websites
+Uploading documents through websites.

-Participating in online discussions
+Participating in online discussions.

 Compressing image files.